moh123mos/duocodo-docs/docs/guide/ch5/use-case-formats.md

 ---

+#### 20. Recover Password

+**Actor:** Learner

+**Main Success Scenario:**
+1. The learner clicks "Forgot Password" on the login page.
+2. The learner enters their registered email address.
+3. The system validates the email.
+4. The system sends a password OTP to the email.
+5. The learner enters the OTP received.
+6. The learner enters and confirms a new password.
+7. The system updates the password.
+8. The learner sees confirmation: *"Password reset successfully.
+You can now log in."*

+**Alternative Scenarios:**

+**A1.
+Email Not Found**
+- At Step 3, if the email isn't registered, the system displays:
+  *"No account found with this email address."*

+**A2.
+Link Expired**
+- At Step 5, if the OTP expired, the system displays:
+  *"This link has expired.
+Please request a new password reset."*

+---

 #### 9. Choose Learning Path

 **Actor:** Learner

 **Main Success Scenario:**
-1. The learner logs into the platform.
+1. The learner logs into the platform or app.
 2. The learner navigates to the "Learning Paths" section.
-3. The system displays available tracks (Python, JavaScript, Full-Stack Development, Algorithms).
+3. The system displays available tracks (Fundamentals, Machine Learning, Cybersecurity, Full-Stack Development).
 4. The learner selects their preferred learning path.
 5. The system shows a detailed overview including modules, estimated time, and prerequisites.
 6. The learner confirms their selection by clicking "Start Path."